Content from Read case data

 6 f female gender 6

 Now, we can use this dictionary to standardize values of the the “gender” column according to predefined categories.
-Below is an example code chunk demonstrating how to utilize this functionality:
+Below is an example code chunk demonstrating how to perform this using the clean_using_dictionary() function from the {cleanepi} package.

 R